 Dry Eye Syndrome is caused by insufficient lubrication for the eye.
 This can be caused by an inadequate volume of tears and/or poor quality of tears.
 Our doctors are experts in diagnosing and treating both types.

-Patients with Dry Eye Syndrome may experience symptoms of burning, stinging, irritatation, gritty, scratchy eyes, a feeling of something in the eyes, excess watering and/or blurred vision.
+Patients with Dry Eye Syndrome may experience symptoms of burning, stinging, irritation, gritty, scratchy eyes, a feeling of something in the eyes, excess watering and/or blurred vision.
 Patients often marvel that their eyes can be watery and dry at the same time.
 The feedback loop between the eye and brain can get incorrect signals so the eye produces the wrong type of tears.
 Living in Prescott at mile-high elevation and very little humidity places many of our patients at risk of developing dry eyes.
 Many systemic medications can cause and/or exacerbate dry eyes.
 The most common offenders are medications for: blood pressure, allergies, depression and anxiety.
 It is usually not necessary to discontinue the medication but rather treat the dry eyes.
 Having dry eyes is not only painful and irritating but places the patient at risk of infection and scarring as well as making allergic conjunctivitis much worse.
 Treatment is tailored to each patient and may consist of over-the counter, prescription, surgical and natural remedies.
-Read more about intracanalicular plugs (a third party informational Acrobat file).
+More information about intracanalicular plugs.
+Blepharitis is often a significant contributor to dry eye disease.